0xAX/linux-insides/interrupts/interrupts-1.md

 DECLARE_PER_CPU_FIRST(union irq_stack_union, irq_stack_union) __visible;
 ```

-Now, its time to look at the initialization of the `irq_stack_union`.
+Now, it's time to look at the initialization of the `irq_stack_union`.
 Besides the `irq_stack_union` definition, we can see the definition of the following per-cpu variables in the [arch/x86/include/asm/processor.h](https://github.com/torvalds/linux/blob/master/arch/x86/include/asm/processor.h):

 ```C
 DECLARE_PER_CPU(char *, irq_stack_ptr);